roshankern/mathematical-malaria-model/README.md

 ## Final Paper

-The paper describing the background, approach and extensio is available in pdf form at [mathematica-notebook.pdf](mathematica-notebook.pdf).
+The paper describing the background, approach and extensio is available in pdf form at [final-paper.pdf](final-paper.pdf).